Schedule a Consultation

 Statue of Lady Justice holding scales and a swordInvalidating a will due to undue influence will require an heir or beneficiary to prove various elements, such as:

-• The Decedent’s Susceptibility/Vulnerability to Undue Influence – In many cases, a party filing a will contest may allege that the decedent had a physical or cognitive decline that made them vulnerable to undue influence.
+• The Decedent’s Susceptibility/Vulnerability – In many cases, a party filing a will contest may allege that the decedent had a physical or cognitive decline that made them vulnerable.

 • Opportunity to Exert Undue Influence – An alleged perpetrator must have had a fiduciary or confidential relationship with the decedent that would enable them to influence the decedent’s financial or estate planning decisions.